tefkah/thesis-writing/Fractional Statistics Can only Be Calculated Using Adiabaticity.md

 ctime: 20210319113940
 ---

-# Fractional statistics can only be calculated using the assumption of adiabaticity

 [[Fractional Quantum Statistics]] that appear in the quantum hall effect are calculated with the [[Berry Connection]]  using the assumption of [[adiabatic theorem (quantum)]], which says that a things won't move out of the ground state if you move it very slowly.

 This might be a problem as [[Norton2014: Infinite Idealizations]] because [[Adiabaticity is an infinite idealization]].
 Since I am examining infinite idealiziatons and Shech is arguing for an infinite idealization using this assumption, he might be once again spinning in circles.